carr8824/Profile-Description/README.md

-# Profile-Description

-# My Economics and Finance Research
+# Cristhian Rodriguez-Revilla, PhD- Economics and Business

 Welcome to my GitHub page!
-Here, you'll find my work related to my PhD research in economics and finance, as well as code for replicating popular published papers and exploratory data analysis.
+Here, you'll find my work related to my PhD research in economics and finance, and other independent projects in which I ve been working on.
+Most of my codes uses R and Python, for collecting, processing, and analyzing data.
+Recently Iven been involved in AI projects, involving NLP models, and coding in JavaScript, React, to support my knoledge in back-end.
+However, i have also enroled in front-end projects, requiring, CSS, and HTML.
+As you can see my Github has different language and structure based in the project and the languages required to implment them.
+My Github is not organized as well as code for replicating popular published papers and exploratory data analysis.

 ## Table of Contents